by Richard A. Posner

 I have received an email from Alan Greenspan in which he expresses regret at what he describes as my "rather thin analysis of the source of the current financial crisis."
 He states that his "view is different," and by way of explanation prints excerpts of three pieces written by him.
 The first is from remarks, entitled "Risk and Uncertainty in Monetary Policy," that he made at a meeting of the American Economics Association in January of 2004, while he was still chairman of the Federal Reserve and the housing bubble was expanding.
 The second is from an article that he published in the Financial Times on April 6, 2008, called "A Response to My Critics."
 The third is from an op-ed that he published in the Wall Street Journal on March 11 of this year, entitled "The Fed Didn't Cause the Housing Bubble."
-Here are the links to the three pieces, and I suggest you read them before reading my reply, which follows the links.
+Above are the links to the three pieces, and I suggest you read them before reading my reply, which follows.

 The first piece is a narrative of the Federal Reserve's monetary policy between 1979 and 2004.
 Greenspan explains that the Fed during this period, under Paul Volcker's chairmanship and then Greenspan's, raised and lowered the federal funds rate (the rate at which banks borrow from each other overnight) in order to achieve so far as possible full employment with minimal inflation.
 He notes the dot-com stock market bubble of the late 1990s and explains that the Fed did not try to puncture it by raising interest rates, fearing that to do so would cause "a substantial economic contraction and possible financial destabilization."
 But the article does not explain why he thought those consequences would have ensued.
 He notes that after the bubble burst and a recession ensued in 2001, the Fed reduced the federal funds rate; by June 2003 it was at 1 percent, "the lowest level in 45 years."